Note: Finsemble complements, but does not replace the OpenFin API. Developers retain access to all the full OpenFin API through the "fin" object.

 - A seed project is provided to quickly get started with Finsemble.
 It includes examples to run, modify, and cut-and-paste from.
 The seed project also serves as a valid template for building your own Finsemble application.

 - The Finsemble core is a NPM module kept in a private NPM repository.
-The seed project is already set up to reference the private NPM module (although, an NPM login is required for Beta users).
+The seed project is already set up to reference the private NPM module (although, an NPM login is required).

 The following diagram illustrates the overall packaging: